Single-photon quantum regime of artificial radiation pressure on a surface acoustic wave resonator: Results

-Finally, we apply a strong red-sideband drive to obtain a large cooperativity with the artificial radiation pressure.
-This results in the increase of the effective decay rate of the SAW resonator, which is called optomechanical damping.
-Figure \ref{fig4}a shows the spectra of the SAW resonator in the presence of the optomechanical damping rate $\Gamma _\mathrm{opt}$.
+{\bf Single photon quantum regime.} We apply a stronger red-sideband drive to obtain a larger cooperativity with the artificial radiation pressure.
+This results in the increase of the effective decay rate of the SAW resonator through the optomechanical damping.
+Figure~\ref{fig3}a shows the spectra of the SAW resonator in the presence of the optomechanical damping rate $\Gamma _\mathrm{opt}$.
 The total linewidth $\Gamma_\mathrm{all}$ of the spectrum is given by

-from which we evaluate the cooperativity $C=C_0 n_\mathrm{d}$.
+from which we evaluate the cooperativity $C$.

-Figure \ref{fig4}b shows the cooperativity $C$ as a function of the drive photon number $n_\mathrm{d}$ at $\Phi = 0.445 \Phi_0 = \Phi_{\alpha=0}$ and $\Phi = 0.264 \Phi_0$, respectively.
-Because of the absence of the self-Kerr nonlinearity, the saturation effect is much less pronounced at $\Phi = \Phi_{\alpha=0}$, allowing us to drive the system as in other optomechanical systems with the radiation pressure interaction.
+Figure \ref{fig3}b shows the cooperativity $C$ as a function of the drive photon number $n_\mathrm{d}$ at $\Phi = 0.445 \Phi_0 = \Phi_{\alpha=0}$ and $\Phi = 0.264 \Phi_0$, respectively.
+Because of the absence of the self-Kerr nonlinearity, the saturation effect is much less pronounced at $\Phi = \Phi_{\alpha=0}$, allowing us to drive the system, as in other conventional optomechanical systems, to enhance the radiation pressure interaction.
 The cooperativity reaches 5 at high drive power.
 The remaining saturation effect is presumably due to the higher-order nonlinearities beyond the third order.
-The slope of the cooperativity for the small drive photon number corresponds to the single-photon cooperativity $C_0$, which is determined to be $1.7 \pm 0.1$ from the linear fit in Fig.~\ref{fig4}.
-Thus, the single photon quantum regime $C_0>1$ is achieved here.
-From this value, the optomechanical coupling strength is evaluated to be $g_0/2\pi= 190$~kHz, which agrees well with the calculation shown in Fig.~1f.
-It is also consistent with the estimation of $\beta$ from the peak power of the up-conversion signal~[Eq (6)], which gives $g_0/2\pi =230$~kHz.
+The slope of the cooperativity for the small drive photon number corresponds to the single-photon cooperativity $C_0$, which is determined to be $1.7 \pm 0.1$ from the linear fit in Fig.~\ref{fig3}.
+Thus, the single-photon quantum regime $C_0>1$ is achieved here.
+From this value, the optomechanical coupling strength is evaluated to be $g_0/2\pi= 190$~kHz, which agrees well with the calculation shown in Fig.~\ref{fig1}g.
+It is also consistent with the estimation from the peak power of the up-conversion signal~[Eq.
+(9)], which gives $g_0/2\pi =230$~kHz.